What are ports?

 -p port:port for every port that needs adjustment.

-The command and the .yml file always use the structure port:port.
+Port Mapping: The command and the .yml file always use the structure port:port to adjust ports.
 This is because we map internal docker ports to the ports of the host system.
 The port on the left represent the port of the host system and the port on the right represents the internal docker port.
 The one that interests you, is the one of the host system.

 Changing the port to 8082 would look like this: